-In 1841, Dr. Fulford was part owner of the Chatham Journal newspaper but this was short-lived.
-By now the family lived in a large, frame house on King Street in Chatham.
+The population of Chatham in 1841 was 812 people.
+By now the Fulford family lived in a large, frame house on King Street in Chatham.
 In 1843 Dr. Fulford was elected Treasurer of the Re-Organized Agricultural Society of Kent County.
-The same year, he was appointed special street surveyor for the Village of Chatham.
+That same year, he was appointed special street surveyor for the Village of Chatham.
 In 1848, Dr. Fulford was in Tecumseh Park re-loading a cannon when it prematurely exploded, shattering both of his wrists.
-One arm was amputated.
+One of his arms had to be amputated.

 In 1852 Dr. and Mrs. Fulford moved to Livingston County, Michigan.
 According to the 1870 U.S. Census, Dr. and Mrs. Fulford, were living with their daughter Alzora and her husband George Hayner in Lansingburgh, New York.
 No occupation was listed for Dr. Fulford on that census and it is believed that he was retired.

 Mrs. Fulford died in Milford, Michigan on the 10th of October, 1872.
 She was buried at Maple Leaf Cemetery in Chatham.
 Dr. Fulford died on the 20th of May, 1884 in Milford, Michigan.
 Dr. Fulford was buried at Oak Grove Cemetery in Milford, Michigan.
 Dr. Fulford’s daughter Mary lived in Milford with her husband Carnot Northrup.
 Mary and her husband are also buried at the Oak Grove Cemetery.

 The photo below is of Tecumseh Park.